Francisca-Heii/milestone1-project/README.md

  #### Color scheme

-- The main colors used is green rgb(121,152,154) for the navigation bar and footer background.
-A dark shade grey rgb(48, 54, 52) for the button with a black color when hoover.
-For the card a light gray color rgb(211,211,211) is used.
+- The main colors used: is green rgb(121,152,154) for both the navigation bar and footer background.
+For the buttons, a dark shade grey rgb(48, 54, 52) is used and a black color on hoover.
+For the cards a light gray color rgb(211,211,211) is used.
-Social links a dark shade grey rgb(48, 54, 52) is used with a orange color when hoover.
+Social links a dark shade grey rgb(48, 54, 52) is used with a orange color when hoovered.

 ### Typography
-- Two main fonts are used, the first one is the Oswald fonts which is used in headings and the navigation bar.The second font is Lato, which is used in the paragraph content along with Sans Serif as a fall back font, this means for some resons if Lato fails to load the Sans Serif will load up to back the failed font.
-The same idea also applies with Oswald.
-Problem which can arise from this it could be that, the fonts is not loaded properly or issues with the time it takes for the font to load there are actually various factors to this.
+- Two main fonts are used, the first one is the Oswald fonts which is used in all the headings and the navigation bar.The second font is Lato, which is used in the paragraph content along with Sans Serif as a fall back font, this means for some resons if Lato fails to load the Sans Serif will load up to back the failed font.
+The same idea also applies with Oswald where Sans Serif is used as a fall back font.

 #### Imagery
 - My profile picture.